beatricecst/tp/docs/UserGuide.md

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the _Command Box_ and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `add-stall n/Chicken Rice l/Deck` : Adds a stall named `Chicken Rice` located at `Deck` to the list of stalls.
+   * `add-stall n/Japanese stall l/Deck` : Adds a stall named `Japanese stall` located at `Deck` to the list of stalls.

    * `view-stall s/1` : Shows the 1st stall shown in the current list.

    * `list` : Lists all stalls.

-6. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#4-features) below for details of each command.

 <div markdown="block" class="alert alert-info">